ndsev/mapget/docs/mapget-config.md

 Two top‑level keys are relevant for mapget itself:

-- `mapget` (optional) contains command‑line options persisted by the CLI.
-It is typically created and updated by the `mapget` executable and rarely needs manual editing.
+- `mapget` (optional) - contains command‑line options.
-- `sources` (required) lists the datasources that should be attached to the service.
+- `sources` (required) - lists the datasources that should be attached to the service.
 This section is described in detail below.

 For integration with configuration UIs there is an additional top‑level key: